Democratic legitimacy of the European Union: Development of democratic legitimacy and transparency

 According to a 2019 study, the empowerment of the EP does not always lead to more public support, and "further enhancement of public support can be achieved only in the institutional dimension involving proposal power".

 Political philosophy of the European Union

 The European Union describes its values as being 'Human Dignity, Freedom, Democracy, Equality, Rule of Law, and Human Rights'.
 Democracy is a cornerstone of the project that is the European Union, and has been since its inception.
-It thus also represents a criteria for accession to the EU.
+It thus also represents a criterion for accession to the EU.
 In its decision to reject Turkey's petition to join the Union, the claim that the nation is 'eroding democracy' was a contributing factor.
 Democracy, however, is interpreted and applied differently across the EU.
 The Economist Intelligence Unit's Democracy Index indicates variance in the strength of democracy amongst EU states - these discrepancies have provided reason for the European Parliament itself to question the democratic legitimacy of the EU.